elitaylor/elitaylor.github.io/_posts/leadership/2014-01-07-personal-growth.md

 ---

 Do you remember the last time you were on an airplane?
 Do you remember the in-flight demonstrations of how to use the oxygen mask in case of an emergency?
-They actually instruct you to put your oxygen mask on before you help little children, that way you are coherent enough to take care of them.
+They actually instruct you <!--more--> to put your oxygen mask on before you help little children, that way you are coherent enough to take care of them.
 Personal growth is like that, you need to continue to grow and change in order to best server others.

 ### I think Benjamin Franklin said it best:
 > *“When you are finished changing, you're finished.”*